Lightning-Universe/lightning-bolts/docs/source/datamodules.rst

 Datamodules have two advantages:

 1. You can guarantee that the exact same train, val and test splits can be used across models.
-2. You can parametrize your model to be dataset agnostic.
+2. You can parameterize your model to be dataset agnostic.

 Example::